-According to Article 32 of the UEFA Statutes, UEFA has two disciplinary bodies – the Control and Disciplinary Body and the Appeals Body.
+According to Article 32 of the UEFA Statutes, UEFA has two disciplinary bodies – the Control, Ethics and Disciplinary Body and the Appeals Body.
 UEFA disciplinary inspectors represent UEFA in proceedings before the disciplinary bodies.
 These authorities are independent within the organisation, and its members are bound by UEFA's rules and regulations.

-The members of the disciplinary bodies and the disciplinary inspectors are elected by the UEFA Executive Committee (from candidates proposed by the UEFA member associations) for a term of four years.
+The members of the disciplinary bodies and the ethics and disciplinary inspectors are elected by the UEFA Executive Committee (from candidates proposed by the UEFA member associations) for a term of four years.
 They may belong to neither the Executive Committee nor any other UEFA organ or committee stipulated in the UEFA Statutes.

 Disciplinary matters are administered by the disciplinary and integrity unit, which is headed up by Emilio García under UEFA's legal affairs division director Alasdair Bell.

-©UEFA.com 1998-2014.
+©UEFA.com 1998-2015.
 All rights reserved.